ashley-engelund/aengelund-shf-project/CONTRIBUTING.md

 #### One change per PR

-Please ensure that each commit in your pull request makes a _single_ coherent change and that the overall pull request only includes commits related to the specific Pivotal Tracker task (feature, chore, bug) that the pull request is addressing.
+Please ensure that each commit in your pull request makes a _single_ coherent change and that the overall pull request only includes commits related to the specific Pivotal Tracker story (feature, chore, bug) that the pull request is addressing.
 This helps the project managers understand the PRs and merge them more quickly.

 If your PR is addressing a GitHub issue (which doesn't happen much in this project), please include a sensible description of your code and a tag `fixes #<issue-id>` e.g. :